 Amounts reported as program revenues include: 1) charges to customers or applicants for goods and services, or privileges provided, or fines, 2) operating grants and contributions, and 3) capital grants and contributions, including special assessments.
 Internally dedicated resources are reported as general revenues rather than as program revenues.
 Likewise, general revenues include all taxes.
 Certain indirect costs have been included as part of the program expenses reported^for the various functional activities.
 In the fund financial statements, proprietary funds distinguish operating revenues and expenses from nonoperating items.
 Operating revenues and expenses generally result from providing services and producing and delivering goods in connection with a proprietary fund's principal ongoing operations.
-The principal operating revenues are derived from landing fees and terminal use charges as well as rents and concessions.
+The principal operating revenues of the water, sewer and skyway funds are charges to customers for sales and services.
+The airport funds principal operating revenues are derived from landing fees and terminal use charges as well as rents and concessions.
 Operating expenses for enterprise funds include the cost of sales and services, administrative expenses, and depreciation on capital assets.
 All revenues and expenses not meeting this definition are reported as nonoperating revenues and expenses.